 What are the risks of investing in EIS and VCTs?

-Investments in smaller companies can be volatile.
-Their shares could fall or rise in value more than other shares listed on the main market of the London Stock Exchange.
+- VCT shares or shares of unlisted and AIM-listed companies could fall or rise in value more sharply than shares in larger, more established companies.
 They may also be harder to sell.

-Tax treatment depends on an investor’s individual circumstances.
-And tax reliefs depend on the VCT or portfolio companies maintaining their qualifying status.
+- Tax reliefs also depend on the VCT or portfolio companies maintaining their qualifying status.

 EIS vs VCTs: What next?